knime/knime-ui/org.knime.ui.js/README.md

 ### Git hooks

 When committing your changes, a couple of commit hooks will run via [husky].
-- A `pre-commit` hook to lint and format the changes in your stage zone (via [lintstaged])
+- `pre-commit` hook to lint and format the changes in your stage zone (via [lintstaged])
-- A `prepare-commit-msg` hook to format the message of your commit.
-The message is formatted to conform with the required format by KNIME (see [here](https://knime-com.atlassian.net/wiki/spaces/SPECS/pages/400228362/Git+Workflow#%5BinlineExtension%5DCommitting)).
-In order for this hook to work correctly you must set environment variables for your Attlassian account email and API token so that the JIRA integration works correctly and the ticket information can be injected into the commit message.
-Alternatively, you can store the password using a secure storage tool.
-Refer to the `prepare-commit-msg` script for more information
+- `prepare-commit-msg` hook to format your commit message to conform with the required format by KNIME.
+In order for this to work you must set environment variables with your Atlassian email and API token.
+Refer to [webapps-common/scripts/README.md](webapps-common/scripts/README.md) for more information.

 ### Testing